Wander Through the Wineries of Texas Hill CountryBy Sophia Dembling

 Texas summer and an ice-cold longneck might be inextricably linked in people’s minds, but Texas wines are carving out their own space in the state’s identity.
 With more than 350 wineries statewide, Texas is the nation’s fifth largest wine producer, and Texas wines are starting to rack up medals and accolades.

-It’s no surprise that Lonely Planet named the Texas Hill Country Wine Region one of the top U.S. places to visit in 2017.
+It’s no surprise that Lonely Planet has named the Texas Hill Country Wine Region one of the top places to visit in the U.S.

 So when you need a break from Austin’s bustle, download a Texas Wine Trail map.
 Meander the Hill Country, visiting some of the region’s more than 50 wineries, located only a short drive from Austin.

 Check winery websites for info about tours and special events —lots of places have live music on weekends.
 Here are a few to consider, with suggestions for other nearby activities, too.